billfitzgerald/infosec-primer/testing_scenarios.md

 <figure>
   <img alt="A response that shows the user is not authenticated, and cannot access information" src="images/image14.png" width="525.50" height="87.58" title="A response that shows the user is not authenticated, and cannot access information">
     <br>
-  <figcaption>Image Caption: A response that shows the user is not authenticated, and cannot access information.</figcaption>
+  <figcaption>Image Caption: A response that shows the user is not authenticated and cannot access information</figcaption>
 </figure>
 </div>